mozilla-services/docs/source/keyexchange/user-flow.rst

    message if the other side's previous message is still in the channel.
 This is to prevent double PUTs during retries.
-If a 412 is received then it means that our first PUT was actually correctly received by the server and that the other side has already uploaded it's next message.
-So just consider the 412 to be a 200.
+If a 412 is received then it means that our first PUT was actually correctly received by the server and that the other side has already uploaded its next message.
+In this instance, the client can effectively consider the 412 to be a 200.

    ::